 Rapidly digested starch breaks down quickly into simple sugars.
 The starch in white potatoes and refined baked goods digests very quickly, providing readily available glucose for the body’s needs.

-Slowly digested starch breaks down into glucose over time in the small intestine, up to two hours.
+Slowly digested starch breaks down into glucose in the small intestine, up to two hours.
 Other foods with high starch content, such as beans, barley, or long-grain brown rice, are digested even more slowly and cause a slower and lower rise in blood sugar.

 Health Benefits of Resistant Starch